botcreator27/alx-zero_day/0x03-git/README.md

-come on, take a peak
+#come on, take a peak
+wonderful thigs lie ahead